srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 $$

 Revered mathematicians of the time, including Langrange and Laplace, rejected this idea as informal and hand-wavy.
-The panel evaluating him said:
+The panel evaluating his findings said:

 _"The manner in which the author arrives at these equations is not exempt of difficulties and...his analysis to integrate them still leaves something to be desired on the score of generality and even rigour."_
 Perhaps this was because of a lack of reasoning as to _why_ one should even begin to think of periodic functions this way.

 It's not unheard of mathematical ideas to sprout into existence out of seemingly ridiculous places.